alex-eyk/properties-provider/README.md

 ## Install
 1. Download [latest release](https://github.com/Ximand931/properties-provider/releases/tag/v1.0.2)
-2. Move downloaded file to libs folder of your project.
+2. Move the downloaded file to the libs folder of your project.
 If such folder does not exist, create it.
 3. Add dependency to your build.gradle file
 ```groovy
     dependencies {